 Uber in Puerto Vallarta is one of the best ways to get around this gorgeous coastal city.
 The app is widely available throughout the area and you will be able to easily find a vehicle wherever you are in the city.
-Be it Downtown Puerto Vallarta, Los Muertos beach, or all the way out in Conchas Chinas.
+Ubers are available everywhere from Downtown Puerto Vallarta, and Los Muertos beach, to all the way out in Conchas Chinas.

 It is worth downloading the Uber app before you fly out to Mexico so you are all set and ready to go.
 When you arrive in the country, be sure to pick up a Mexican sim card so that you stay connected and can always order a car wherever you are.

 If you are not familiar with the concept of Uber, it is a rideshare app that connects you with local drivers.
 It uses GPS to detect your location and from there, you can order a driver to take you to your intended destination.

 You can also order cars in advance.
 One great thing about the app is that the price and route that the driver will take are displayed at the time of booking.